Mi6kbuttface/ForgedInFrontier/README.md

 - **Solace** — ▮0 (*AudioKnight*)
     - A Tranquil Moon, known to house many vacation villas by wealthy quintillionaires, abandoned due to growing hostile fauna.
 - **Eve** — ▮110 (*RosiePies*)
-    - A Life Suitable Moon, once the center of the Eve Colonization Project, a perfectly suitable host to sustain life, a flourishing colony thrived here until distress signals were received, investigate further and seek for survivors.
+    - A Life Suitable Moon, once the center of the Eve Colonization Project, a perfectly suitable host to sustain life, a flourishing colony thrived here until transmitted distress signals were received.
+Investigate further, and seek survivors.
 - **Atlantica** — ▮130 (*Magic_Wesley*)
     - An Oceanic Moon, containing a city in a cursed time paradox that causes it to sink repeatedly.
 Recover its artifacts with haste.
 - **Gloom** — ▮220 (*Magic_Wesley*)